Dr. Wendy S. Francis

 2. transfer processes in human memory

-3. representation of and access to words and concepts in long-term memory
+3. representation of and access to words and concepts in semantic and episodic memory

 Francis, W. S., Camacho, A., & Lara, C. (2014).
 Words translated in sentence contexts produce repetition priming in visual word comprehension and spoken word production.
 Memory & Cognition, 42, 1143-1154.